BrAmaral/Purple-Team-Resources/Tools References.md

 ProcDOT - A program to be used in conjunction with Process Monitor.
 It merges results from Wireshark and Process Monitor and create comprehensive views.

 ## Active Directory Environment Reconnaissance & Exploitation
-Bloodhound - A framework of tools that helps in collecting and visualizing data from the AD / network \
+[Bloodhound](https://github.com/BloodHoundAD/BloodHound) - A framework of tools that helps in collecting and visualizing data from the AD / network \
+[Bloodhound.py](https://github.com/fox-it/BloodHound.py) - A Python based ingestor for BloodHound \
-PowerView - Script that collect information from the AD and the network \
+[PowerView](https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Recon/PowerView.ps1) - Script that collect information from the AD and the network \
 Responder - A Man-in-the-middle tool used to enumerate AD and capture hashes \
 MITM6 - A Man-in-the-middle tool used with multiple use cases (one of which is capture hashes) \
 NTLMrelayx - A tool from Impacket that can be used to do Relay attacks in conjunction with Responder or MITM6 \